silverbulletmd/silverbullet/docs/Feature/Navigator.md

 * **Anchor picker**: type `$` into the page picker.
 Every [[Markdown/Anchor]] in the space, with the line it sits on.
 * **Tag picker** — `Ctrl-Alt-t`, or `#` from the page picker.
 Every tag, with how many things carry it.
 * ${widgets.commandButton("Navigate: Tree")}: `Cmd-o`/`Ctrl-o`, or `Cmd-Shift-o`/`Ctrl-Shift-o`.
 The space as a tree in the left sidebar, following the editor as you navigate.
 Drag rows to move pages, hover or select a row for rename/delete/new-page buttons, `Space` to peek at a row without leaving the panel.
 On Safari, `Cmd-O` is reserved by the app at the OS level, so web content never even sees the keydown — use `Cmd-Shift-O` there instead; `Cmd-O` works normally in the desktop App and every other browser.
-* ${widgets.commandButton("Navigate: Outline")}: the current page’s headers as a tree, fully expanded and live as you type.
-Opens as a modal by default; use its dock menu to pin it to a sidebar instead, which is remembered from then on. (`Navigate: Outline Picker` is a hidden alias for the same command, kept for muscle memory.)
+* ${widgets.commandButton("Navigate: Table of Contents")}: the current page’s headers as a tree, fully expanded and live as you type.
+Opens as a modal by default; use its dock menu (see [[#The dock menu]]) to move it to the top of the page, the bottom, a sidebar, or back to modal -- the choice is remembered from then on.
+* ${widgets.commandButton("Navigate: Linked Mentions")}: every other page that links to the one you're on, with a snippet of surrounding context.
+Docks at the bottom of the page by default, open.
+See [[Concept/Linked Mention]].
+* ${widgets.commandButton("Navigate: Linked Tasks")}: incomplete tasks on *other* pages that link to the one you're on.
+Docks at the top of the page by default, open.
+Tick a task's checkbox right in the widget and the new state is written back to the page the task lives on.
+See [[Concept/Linked Task]].

 # Using a view
 * `Up` / `Down` (or `Ctrl-p` / `Ctrl-n`) move the selection, `PageUp` / `PageDown` by five, `Home` / `End` to the ends.
 * `Enter` opens the selected row. `Escape` closes the panel, whether or not you have typed anything.
 * Typing ranks rows fuzzily, highlighting the matched characters in each row’s name, list or tree alike.